The Squat: A Key to Weightlifting Success

 This topic has been covered in a prior SportsEdTV blog that readers may find helpful.

 Following this key concept by periodic checks of squat performance can keep a lifter progressing throughout their career.
-However, keep in mind that while squatting is crucial to weightlifting success, a lifter can get carried away with squat performance that does not translate to greater lifts on the platform.
-Within the annual training plan there are times to improve strength, especially in the offseason to preseason period, and there are times to improve competitive lift performance, most importantly, during competition phases.
+However, keep in mind that while squatting is crucial to weightlifting success, a lifter can get carried away with a squat performance that does not translate to greater lifts on the platform.
+Within the annual training plan, there are times to improve strength, especially in the offseason to preseason period, and there are times to improve competitive lift performance, most importantly, during competition phases.
 Proper placement of these priorities hopefully leads to new records on the platform.

 Can Too Much Strength Be a Handicap?

 Some lifters are surprised to learn that many elite foreign lifters do not have a maximum squat “record.”
 They often state their best squat performance as a set of three reps, for example.
 Why?
-Simply stated, either this multiple rep set or an extrapolation to a theoretical 1RM squat performance suggest that adequate strength exists.
+Simply stated, either this multiple rep set or extrapolation to a theoretical 1RM squat performance suggests that adequate strength exists.
 Further attempts at improving squat performance may not result in improved platform performance, and there may be an increased risk of injury.
 Weightlifters must remain cognizant of the fact that their snatch and C&J performance on the platform is where the medals are, not in the squat rack.

 It was typical during the early days of current USAW coaching education programs to have many CrossFit participants in the audience.
 For the most part, this group was interested in learning about and improving their snatch and C&J performance.
 Often, they had no idea what their squat performance was, as squatting was relegated to a less important role than the lifts.
 This sometimes resulted in some rather unbalanced performances, but the message got out and this population has, to a great extent, learned that if they want to be good weightlifters, they need to have a balanced, high-performance squat result.

 It should be obvious that weightlifters need to squat in a strict style likely to improve the necessary muscles used in pulling and recovery.
-It makes no sense to squat as a powerlifter does, since the transfer of skill is unlikely to occur.
+It makes no sense to squat as a powerlifter does since the transfer of skill is unlikely to occur.